LucasJMO/E6Plus/classes/Bard.md

 Upon reaching 4th level, and at every bard level after that, a bard can choose to learn a new spell in place of one he already knows.

-**Advanced Learning**(Ex): At 1st, 2nd, and 4th level, a bard can gain an additional spell known, from a spell list outside of her own (should she choose to do so).
+**Advanced Learning**(Ex): At 1st, 2nd, 4th, and 5th level a bard can gain an additional spell known, from a spell list outside of her own (should she choose to do so).
 The spell may be of a level no higher than that of the highest level spell the bard already knows.
 If a spell appears on multiple spell lists, use the lowest level version.

 **Bardic Knowledge**: A bard may make a special bardic knowledge check with a bonus equal to bard level + intelligence modifier + ranks in knowledge (history) divided by two.
 A successful bardic knowledge check will not reveal the powers of a magic item, but may give a hint as to its general function.
 A bard may not take 10 or 20 on this check.